 Thrift store near you for bargains.

 Low cost or cheap thrift stores will help families or single people save money.
 All sorts of bargain priced stuff will be sold, including clothes, furniture, appliances, vintage items, electronics, toys and more.
 Many charities, including Saint Vincent de Paul, the Salvation Army and churches will also have a second-hand goods store.
 There are also online thrift stores to shop at for deals.
-Find affordable, cheap thrift stores near you.
+Find affordable, cheap thrift stores that may be near you.

 As noted, there are both local as well as online thrift stores that sell sell discounted, cheap items.
 Many non-profits or charities, such as SVDP, Catholic Charities, Assistance League or the Salvation Army, also have stores for people to shop at for affordable yet high quality used stuff.
 People or families of all income levels can find a bargain near where they live from one of these charity or non-profit organizations.
 Many consignment shops also have great deals for seniors, teens or kids.